pleabargain/gpt_generated_fastapi_app/readme.md

 And,  I haven't figured out how to get the output as JSON.

 * save the ouput to a new file
+* display and save the output as JSON
 * save the output to a database